Analyzing Monday's trades:

-1) The strength of the signal is determined by the time it took the signal to form (a rebound or a breakout of the level).
-The quicker it is formed, the stronger the signal is.
+1) The strength of the signal depends on the time period during which the signal was formed (a rebound or a break).
+The shorter this period, the stronger the signal.

-2) If two or more positions were opened near a certain level based on a false signal (which did not trigger a Take Profit or test the nearest target level), then all subsequent signals at this level should be ignored.
+2) If two or more trades were opened at some level following false signals, i.e. those signals that did not lead the price to Take Profit level or the nearest target levels, then any consequent signals near this level should be ignored.

-4) Trades should be opened in the period between the start of the European session and the middle of the US trading hours when all positions must be closed manually.
+4) Trades are opened in the time period between the beginning of the European session and until the middle of the American one when all deals should be closed manually.

-5) You can trade using signals from the MACD indicator on the 30-minute time frame only amid strong volatility and a clear trend that should be confirmed by a trendline or a trend channel.
+5) We can pay attention to the MACD signals in the 30M time frame only if there is good volatility and a definite trend confirmed by a trend line or a trend channel.

-6) If two levels are located too close to each other (from 5 to 15 pips), they should be considered support and resistance levels.
+6) If two key levels are too close to each other (about 5-15 pips), then this is a support or resistance area.

-Support and Resistance levels are the levels that serve as targets when buying or selling the pair.
-You can place Take Profit near these levels.
+Support and Resistance price levels can serve as targets when buying or selling.
+You can place Take Profit levels near them.

-Red lines are channels or trend lines that display the current trend and show in which direction it is better to trade now.
+Red lines are channels or trend lines that display the current trend and show which direction is better to trade.

-Beginners on Forex should remember that not every single trade has to be profitable.
-The development of a clear strategy and money management is the key to success in trading over a long period of time.
+Beginners should remember that every trade cannot be profitable.
+The development of a reliable strategy and money management are the key to success in trading over a long period of time.